nd-nuclear-theory/mcscript-ncci/docs/examples/README.md

-    leave off the very-important parallel environment parameters (which we estimate using mfdnmem) and queue submission information (otherwise you'll be trying to run MFDn interactively on the front end, which may get people yelling at you, or it may simply fail!).
+    leave off the very-important parallel environment parameters (which we estimate using mfdnmem) and queue submission information (otherwise you'll be trying to run MFDn interactively on the front end, which may get people yelling at you -- or it may simply fail if the front-end machine has a different architecture from the compute nodes and the executable file is not compatible!).
+However, at least the Nmax=2 example runs are are not computationally demanding.

     So first please make sure you are familiar with the principles of running jobs on your machine and of doing so properly with mcscript.